Stability and optical quality of "windmill"-formed 8CB liquid crystal films for replenishable plasma mirrors: Acknowledgements

 \section{Acknowledgements}

 This work was supported by U.S. Department of Energy Office of Science, Office of High Energy Physics under Contract No. DE-AC02-05CH11231.
-We greatly acknowledge technical support by Mark Kirkpatrick, Federico Mazzini, Teo Maldonado Mancuso, and Derrick McGrew, and software support by Chetanya Jain.
-We would also like to thank Alex Picksley, Sam Barber, Joshua Stackhouse, and Raymond Li for useful discussions.
+We greatly acknowledge technical support by Mark Kirkpatrick, Teo Maldonado Mancuso, and Derrick McGrew, and software support by Chetanya Jain.
+We would also like to thank Sam Barber, Joshua Stackhouse, and Raymond Li for useful discussions.